 Eppendorf Improving Life Program

-We selected the Clean Water for Ghana project for 2021 and 2022.
-The project, which serves 36 communities in Ghana’s Volta, Eastern and Central regions, aims to improve the supply of drinking water, sanitation and hygiene, especially for girls.
-In total, around 32,000 people benefit from the measures.
+We selected the Clean Water for Ghana project for 2021 and 2022, which serves 36 communities in Ghana’s Volta, Eastern and Central region.

 Donating epPoints® to support forest protection